Bak3rLi/www.linguyen.com/research.md

 — with [O. Mayeux](https://sites.google.com/view/mayeux), *Code-switching Seminar*, University of Cambridge, UK
 + Sept 2017 "Single other language items in bilingual speech: How do we know what we know?"
 *Linguistics Seminar*, ARC Centre of Excellence for the Dynamics of Language, Canberra, Australia
-+ June 2017 "Codeswitching or borrowing?
++ June 2017 "Code-switching or borrowing?
 A corpus-based study of single Vietnamese kin terms in otherwise English discourse" *International Symposium on Bilingualism*, Limerick, Ireland
 + Dec 2016 "Incorporated kin terms, bilingual speakers: Probing Vietnamese-English bilingual speech via discourse distribution and pragmatic norms", *Code-switching Seminar*, University of Cambridge, UK
-+ July 2015 "Critical Metaphor Analysis from a Communication Perspective: A Case Study of Australian News Media Discourse on Immigration and Asylum Seekers."
++ July 2015 "Critical metaphor analysis from a communication perspective: A case study of Australian news media discourse on immigration and asylum seekers."
 *Australian and New Zealand Communication Association Annual Conference (ANZCA)*, Queenstown, New Zealand

 ### Poster